-Until I was 12 years old, my family lived in a small ranch style house on a very long street in a neighborhood not far from where I live today.
-Back in the day, when my family lived in the house, there was a narrow ditch that ran between the backyards of the houses on our street and the backyards of the houses behind ours.
+Until I was 12 years old, my family lived in a small ranch style house on a very long street just three and a half blocks from where I’m living right now.
+Back in the day, when my family lived in that particular house, there was a narrow ditch that ran between the backyards of the houses on our street and the backyards of the houses behind ours.
+Get the picture?

-Then came the day – the day that was my big moment.
-I successfully landed what had to be a perfect 10 in the sport of ditch jumping.
+Finally, the big day arrived … my 15 seconds of fame.
+I successfully landed what had to be a perfect 10 in the neighborhood sport of ditch jumping.
 It was awesome!
-After that, I started to take ballet classes, and my ditch jumping days were over.
+After that, I started to take ballet lessons, and my ditch jumping days were over.

 © Catherine Evermore.
 All rights reserved.